 We are very excited with the high level of interest received for our New Librarianship Master Class Open Online Course.
-The course will be offered in a guided mode from July 8 to August 4.
-After that month the class will be opened online, but CEU or academic credit options will no longer be available.
+The course was offered in a guided mode from July 8 to August 4 2013.
+After that month, the class was opened online, but CEU or academic credit options were no longer available.
 To access the course beyond July 8th, go to CourseSites and select the Self-Enroll option.
 If you would like to be included in a future librarian MOOC offering then please complete the form below.

 Request More Information

 An online FAQ has been established to help provide more information.